CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

         >>> soon
         ```

 ---

 ## **Burn Process**

-The contract has `target` method which represents the coin into the collected fees are burnt into.
-This coin can be changed by the `owner` of the contract using the `set_target` function.
+The `FeeCollector` contract has a [`target`](#target) variable, which represents the coin into which all the collected fees are "burnt" into.
+This variable can be changed by the [`owner`](#owner) of the contract using the [`set_target`](#set_target) function.
+As the owner of the contract is the Curve DAO, a on-chain proposal needs to be successfully passed to make any changes.

-transfer -> COLLECT or EXCHANGE. also can only be called by the burner contract. i guess this is used to transfer the tokens from the burner back to the collector contract?

-sleep:
-collect: transfer, collect,
-exchange: transfer
-forward: forward

-coins are claimed into the `FeeCollector` using `withdraw_many`.
+Additionally, the burning process can be "killed" for certain coins.
+See more [here](#ownership-and-killing-coins).

+*The general flow of the fee burning process is the following:*

+1. Admin fees are collected from pools or other revenue sources using the `withdraw_many` function.
+While fees of older pools need to claimed manually, the accrrued fees from newer pools (mostly NG pools) are periodically claimed when removing liquidity from the pool.
+2. The accrrued tokens can be burned calling the `collect` function.
+This creates, if there isn't already one, a conditional order on CowSwap which automatically exchanges the fee tokens into the `target` coin.
+3. After burning the tokens, they can be forwarded to the

 ### `target`